About Your Library

 The Main Library celebrated it's fifth anniversary on May 2008.
 Since it's construction, our adult book collection has grown by over 12,000 items, our video and DVD collection has increased from 1,200 to over 10,000, and Youth Services has added nearly 5,000 items.
 Our adult programming has also increased along with a wider range of teen and youth programs.

 On May 2, 2010, our Local History Room at the Main Library was rededicated in honor of Thomas F.X.
 Casey, a long-time and much beloved Board of Trustee President and Rockland County & Haverstraw Town Historian.
-The Village Branch had recieved some face-lifts in early 2011 in time for it's 108th birthday in the fall and May 18, 2015 marked a greener future for the library with a solar panel ribbon cutting for the main library.
+The Village Branch received some face-lifts in early 2011 in time for it's 108th birthday in the fall and May 18, 2015 marked a greener future for the library with a solar panel ribbon cutting for the main library.

 The library has come a long way since its formation over 100 years ago and we hope to serve the Town of Haverstraw, North Rockland School District residents, and general public for another 100 years.